Hyunk3l/hexagonal-architecture-kotlin-template/README.md

 Once done, open your `put-your-directory-here`.

 ## Caveats
-- Domain is anemic
+- Domain is anemic: just a silly example :)
-- Not publishing Domain Events
+- Not publishing Domain Events: maybe in the future I will.
+- In memory repository has not been tested (on purpose).
+Maybe in the future I'll add a real db repository implementation.